 Kudos, you’ve made it to the end of our Twitter advertising guide and you have everything you need to build a successful campaign!

-There are so many benefits to advertising on Twitter.
+There are so many benefits to running ads on Twitter.
 It’s one of the most popular social networks in the country and is the birthplace of many global online trends (as well as funny internet memes).
 Plus, it’s affordable.
 So, if you’re just getting started with social advertising, you can get your feet wet without busting your budget.

 Go forth and conquer, marketers!
 And you can always refer back to this helpful guide along the way.